 Camas bulbs were at one time, well-used by the first people of the south coast, it was a staple in their diet.

 A Camas plant has grass-like leaves and a tall stalk of flowers, but it’s the bulb that is consumed.
-The bulbs have a densely packed center covered in a black to brown tunic.
+The bulbs have a densely packed center covered in a black-to-brown tunic.
 They are up to 3.5 cm across and up to five cm long.
 They usually grow as single bulbs, but sometimes you will find clusters.

 In spring, several narrow, slightly folded leaves rise erect from the bulb, reaching 50 to 60 cm long.
 The flower stalk rises out of the middle.
 Six narrow petals form the showy bloom.
 From its center protrude six stamens and a single pistil.
 The petals of the flower are arranged such that five of them cluster toward the upper half of the floral circle and the sixth one swoops down and out.
-Flower color ranges from a pale bluish hue to intense dark purple.
+The flower colour ranges from a pale bluish hue to intense dark purple.

 Camas begin to flower in March on the south coast.
 Flowers open progressively up the stem.
 In colder inland locations bloom time extends into May or June.
 The fruit matures during the summer into an elongated rattle-like capsule full of shiny black seeds.